MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Blatzy.md

 It is the [[TfSD SB - Gamemodes - Extra Game|Extra Game]] version of [[TfSD SB - Enemies - Shotzo|Shotzo]]
 ### AI States
+#### Shoot Straight
+The enemy shoots straight to their direction after a few frames of reload time.